 - There are 32 states in Mexico.
 If you do the suggested road trip below, you will visit three of them

 - If you’re visiting during the winter, bring warm clothing!
 We visited during mid – late December and it actually dipped into the low 60’s at night!
-Combined with wind, we were underdressed.
+Combined with wind, it can actually get chilly!
 Bring a light sweater, a wind breaker or light jacket, a light scarf or shawl, a few pairs of jeans, and closed toed shoes.
 The longer clothes also help prevent mosquito bites!

 Drive time from Cancún to Tulum: 1 hour, 20 minutes